cathiele/rpngo/USER_GUIDE.md

 - `.wend`, `.wtarget`, `.wweight` These can be used to control how a new window is created.
 The concept is covered later.

+Function keys are already setup in the `.rpngo` startup script.
+You can customize them as needed.

+- `.f1` Sets the window layout to the default poweron state
+- `.f2` Shows only an input window
+- `.f3` Shows the default plot window
+- `.f4` Saves a snapshot
+- `.f7` Shows variables in a split view
+- `.f9` Restores the snapashot saved by `.f4`

+On Picocalc, the following are also defined:

+- `.f5` Saves command history
+- `.f6` Resets the calculator

 ### Number Bases

 Many type of numbers are supported